TonniAndreev/doteworld/README.md

 - Scan the QR code with Expo Go app on your device
 - Press `i` for iOS simulator
 - Press `a` for Android emulator
+- Open in web browser

+### Database Setup

+Run the migrations in the `supabase/migrations` folder to set up the database schema.

+The following public storage buckets are required:
+- `avatars` for user profile photos
+- `dog-photos` for dog photos

+Both buckets should be public and protected by RLS policies defined in the migrations.

 ## 🏗 Project Structure